gtrafimenkov/ja2-vanilla/readme.md

-# Source codes of NightOps v1.20 PM edition
+# Source codes of NightOps v1.30

 ## How to build